The Richest Man In Babylon Summary – 7 Wealth Lessons

 A 25 year old earning an annual salary of $40,000 with an annual raise of say 3% will have earned an estimated $3 million if they retire by age 65.
 That’s about 40 years of working and earning.

 We should have a retirement plan if we want to retire comfortably.
-We can do that by setting aside money to be invested for our retirement.
-There are many retirement investment plans out there such as 401K, Traditional IRA, Roth, etc.
+We can do with sound financial principles and by setting aside money to be invested for retirement.
+There are many retirement investment opportunities such as 401K, Traditional IRA, Roth, etc.

 Our net-worth does not equal our self-worth.
 We need to keep them separated.